41 Interesting Facts about Birmingham, England (2023 Edition)

 Bonus Fact #2: Birmingham, UK is 700+ years older than Birmingham, Alabama

 The American city was founded in 1871, while the original Birmingham was officially established in 1166, although the Beormingas tribes settled in the area and named it ‘Beormingham’, in 600 AD.

 Here’s a cool video of Birmingham with a few more lesser-known facts showcasing the city’s world-leading reputation for excellence:

 For more information on traveling in Birmingham, finding hidden gems, budget travel tips and itineraries to suit your perfect trip, check out the following links:

 - Top 10 Things to See & Do in Birmingham (a local’s guide)

 - Birmingham Maps: Tourism & Travel Guide (Free PDF Maps)

-- A Traveller’s Guide to British Slang Words
+- A Traveler’s Guide to British Slang Words

 Further Reading: UK Travel